 Birds of Interest– light-footed Ridgeway’s rail, long-billed curlew, Western snowy plover, lesser yellowlegs, Black-crowned night heron

-For more in-depth information about the Kendall-Frost Reserve as well as the Northern Wildlife Preserve, please go here.
+Please go here for more in-depth information about the Kendall-Frost Reserve and the Northern Wildlife Preserve.

 San Diego River Channel